 However, pneumonia can affect anyone, so it's important to be aware of the symptoms and risks involved with it.

 Pneumonia is a type of chest infection, according to the British Lung Foundation, and occurs when the tiny air sacs in your lungs get inflamed and fill up with liquid.

 Although pneumonia is a well-known condition, it can be misdiagnosed as a number of ailments including the common cold.
-It is usually caused by an infection of Streptococcus pneumonidae, but may also be the result of a viral or fungal infection in rarer cases.
-According to the NHS, 8 in 1,000 adults in the UK get pneumonia every year.
-Symptoms can come on suddenly or over a period of several days.
+According to theNHS, 8 in 1,000 adults in the UK get pneumonia every year.

 As pneumonia shares many symptoms with other conditions such as bronchitis and asthma, it can be hard to diagnose.
 If in doubt, see your GP, who will perform tests on your lungs for a diagnosis.

 The NHS urges people who experience severe pneumonia symptoms to seek urgent medical help as quickly as possible.

 Pneumonia can affect anyone, but those most at risk include infants and toddlers, the elderly, smokers, people with other conditions such as asthma or cystic fibrosis, and those with weakened immune systems.